cheebeez/radio_player/README.md

 );
 ```

-To avoid conflicts when managing displayed track information with `setCustomMetadata`, it's highly recommended to disable automatic ICY metadata parsing.
-This is achieved by setting `parseStreamMetadata: false` in your initial `RadioPlayer.setStation()` call.
+To avoid conflicts where stream metadata overwrites your custom values, disable automatic metadata parsing by setting `parseStreamMetadata: false` in the `RadioPlayer.setStation()` call.

 ### Navigation Controls